Five Ten Hiangle Review (2023): A Good Pick for Performance?

 Sport Climbing

-5.10 Hiangle shoes are very capable sports climbing shoes.
+5.10 Hiangle shoes are very capable sport shoes.
 A shoe design like this supports all of the technical, modern climbing techniques.
 The low-volume front end fits on ledges and can be jammed into cracks.
 And dependable rands for hooking, sensitive soles for edge work, and sticky, smearable rubber make these a solid choice.
 And they’re more comfortable than many other shoes in this class.

 Gym

 The Five Ten Hiangle is an all-arounder, and its Stealth C4 rubber works in the gym just as well as the crag.
-The Hiangle Pro shoe is probably a more indoor, competition climbing shoe from the same manufacturer.
+The Hiangle Pro shoe is probably a more indoor, comp shoe from the same manufacturer.
 Hiangle pro features a wrap-around sole to keep a millimeter more shoe in contact with the terrain.

 Bouldering